nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 to the [Build instruction](./build_instructions.md) for details on how to enable and configure the TPM2 TCTI library.

+The current implementation targets the TPM 2.0 Automotive Thin Profile as defined in the TCG specification.
+This profile is designed for resource- constrained automotive applications and includes a subset of TPM 2.0 commands optimized for secure boot, key management, and basic cryptographic operations.

 The [TPM2-Tool User Guide](./tpm2/tpm2_tool_user_guide.md) details and gives some command lines description to start manipulating objects with `tpm2-tools`.
 This user guide provides also more information on the TPM2 commands supported.

+> **WARNING:**
+> The TPM2 TCTI support is currently in early development stage with limited
+> command coverage.
+This implementation is provided as a proof of concept for
+> evaluation purposes and may not handle all TPM2 operations correctly.
+It is
+> not recommended for production use at this time.

 # 7. Files Organization
 Below is the organization of the project sources.